Curriculum

 Academic Readiness

+Being ready for kindergarten encompasses much more than having some basic literacy or numeracy knowledge.
+It includes the ability to listen and ask questions, express thoughts and communicate with others, and demonstrate some self-regulation.
+Our program is play-based and whole-child focused.
 Let us help get your child ready for kindergarten – these are the skills we focus on, and we’ll keep you updated at your annual teacher/parent conference.

 For advice on how to prepare your child for preschool, please see our FAQ answer here.